Configuration entropy and instability of accelerating black hole in AdS: Abstract

 \section{Abstract}

-We consider the accelerating black hole with the negative cosmological constant in four-dimensional spacetime.
-There are two configurations such as the black string (BS) phase when the mass parameter is zero and the black hole (BH) phase when the mass parameter is non-zero.
+We consider an accelerating black hole with a negative cosmological constant in four-dimensional spacetime.
+There are two configurations such as a black string (BS) phase when a mass parameter is zero and a black hole (BH) phase when a mass parameter is non-zero.
 We investigate their stability via the configuration entropy (CE).
 It is found that the BS is not always stable but the BH has a thermally stable range below the critical mass of the BH, which is consistent with thermodynamic instability.

 \keywords{Accelerating black hole, Configuration entropy, Instability}